sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Combat Theater

-If your experience on the battlefield has taught you anything, itís that warfare is as much psychological as it is physical.
+If your experience on the battlefield has taught you anything, it√≠s that warfare is as much psychological as it is physical.
 At 6th level, choose one of the following options.

 Crowd Control